CAB-ADMIN/crossingallborders/src/content/volunteer.md

 ### Who Can Volunteer?

 Everyone!
 We welcome all ages.
 We have jobs for those that need to sit.
 We work with families with special needs children to accommodate their abilities and create the environment that works for them.
 We welcome individuals and groups up to 50 people at one time.
-This included families, youth groups, ladies'; groups, men’s groups, scout troops, businesses, and school clubs.
+This included families, youth groups, ladies', groups, men’s groups, scout troops, businesses, and school clubs.
 We work with those who need service hours for clubs and those who need required community service hours for the courts upon approval.
 If you are willing, God can use you!

 #### You can serve by helping with: